Drosera falconeri: Description

 One or two racemose inflorescences are produced per plant and are usually 8 cm long.
 Approximately 12 flowers are found on one inflorescence with each white or pink flower held on a 3–5 mm long pedicel.
 The scape, inflorescence, and sepals are sparsely covered in white hairs.
 Flowers are composed of elliptic 3 mm long by 1.8 mm wide sepals, 7 mm long by 4 mm wide petals, five 2.7 mm long white stamens that produce orange anthers and pollen, a 1.1 mm diameter ovary with bilobed carpels and three white 2.5 mm long styles that are extensively branched toward the apex with terminal white stigmas.
 It typically flowers from November to December with only one flower open at a time, lasting for just one day whether it was pollinated or not.

-In the dry season the leaves die back and the plant survives by forming a bulb-like structure of tightly-packed leaf bases just below the soil's surface.
+In the dry season the leaves die back and the plant survives by forming a bulb-like structure of tightly packed leaf bases just below the soil's surface.
 This adaptation helps it avoid desiccation during the dry season.
 The hard clay soils acts as insulation; all other species in subgenus Lasiocephala use dense white hairs for insulation.
 Dormancy is typically broken with the first rains of the wet season and growth proceeds quickly.
 New growth, such as a new fibrous root system, new leaves, and the inflorescence, must build up reserves and set seed; a short wet season and sudden drought may cut the growing season considerably.
 New roots are white and fleshy, mostly serving as a water storage organ, while older roots become thinner and mostly anchor the plant.

 Its diploid chromosome number is 2n = 12.

 Hybrids

 It can readily hybridise with other species in the D. petiolaris complex, which includes the species in the subgenus Lasiocephala.
 Hybridisation is rare in the wild, however, because the soil types specific to individual parent species do not converge often.
-The first natural hybrid to be discovered was the product of D. falconeri and D. dilatato-petiolaris, later given the nomen nudum D. dilaconeri in 1991 by E. Westphal.
+The first natural hybrid to be discovered was the product of D. falconeri and D. dilatatopetiolaris, later given the nomen nudum D. dilaconeri in 1991 by E. Westphal.
 Seed from this hybrid has proved to be viable which is an unusual characteristic for Drosera hybrids.
 Approximately four recognisable forms of this hybrid can be found in the wild.
-The characteristics favour one parent species or the other: some forms are smaller at 4–5 cm in diameter while others can be up to 10 cm in diameter, the leaf varies in size, and some hybrids will form clumps by producing plantlets like D. dilatato-petiolaris does while others will remain isolated.
+The characteristics favour one parent species or the other: some forms are smaller at 4–5 cm in diameter while others can be up to 10 cm in diameter, the leaf varies in size, and some hybrids will form clumps by producing plantlets like D. dilatatopetiolaris does while others will remain isolated.
 Drosera falconeri also hybridises with D. petiolaris; this hybrid was given the nomen nudum D. petioconeri by Westphal in 1991.

 Artificial hybrids involving D. falconeri have also been produced and cultivated, including a complex hybrid: (D. falconeri × D. ordensis) × (D. darwinensis × D. falconeri).